 Mathematics is being taught using the Singapore Math series in a nurturing way that allows for children to work forward or take more time as their needs determine.
 In addition to strengthening the students’ performance of the basic operations of addition, subtraction, multiplication, and division, the children in this group can expect to advance to the Grammar School knowing number lines, story problems, basic geometry, fractions, decimals, negative numbers, simple equations, square roots, exponents, and powers.

-The study of Classical World History takes its overall three-year cycle structure from Fr.
-Philip Furlong’s book The Old World and America as the core text.
-This is supplemented with timeline flash cards, world history charts, and other texts such as Anne Carroll’s Christ the King, Lord of History and Susan Wise Bauer’s The Story of the World, Usborne’s Ancient World, and The Bible for Young Catholics.
-Each year the children study one of three main areas of world history: Ancient & Classical History (Creation to the Birth of Jesus Christ and the early Christian Church), Medieval History (The Fall of the Roman Empire to the Crusades), and Modern History (The Renaissance to the Foundations of America).
+Each year the children study one of three main areas of world history: Ancient & Classical History (Creation to the Birth of Jesus Christ and the early Christian Church), Medieval History (The fall of the Roman Empire to the Dawn of Renaissance), and Modern History (The Renaissance to the Foundations of America).

 Using the Apologia Science series, the Pre-Grammar class follows a three-year rotation studying in turn for one year each: the human body, astronomy, and chemistry & physics.
 Each lesson offers opportunities for multiple experiments for first-hand observation.
 Students each have a journal where they can record their observations, take notes from the lecture, do science crossword puzzles, construct paper models, and answer questions from the assigned textbook reading.